Thursday, November 23, 2023

 1. Rolling stock and rail infrastructure

-Human factors applied to rolling stock or rail infrastructure minimises maintenance errors, the time required for maintenance, and the amount of maintenance required.
+A human factors lens applied to rolling stock or rail infrastructure minimises maintenance errors, the time required for maintenance, and the amount of maintenance required.
 Key aspects to consider include, but are not limited to:

 • labels on rolling stock or rail infrastructure, or related equipment, oriented the right way for the user.